Some industries have a stronger focus on innovation than others.

 - We use the most accurate weigh-fill packaging equipment available worldwide.

-- We have a fully redundant infrastructure – this removes the risks of not being able to supply within agreed timeframes.
+- A fully redundant infrastructure – this removes the risks of not being able to supply within agreed time frames.

 - Green bean selection consists of both traditional methods and speculative controlled real-world evaluations.
 We believe that endless hours in the lab cupping coffee at different preparation points to how it is consumed in the real world is largely obsolete.
 The best test for any coffee is in the cafe when served to a paying customer !